Belize: Caribbean Reefs & Mayan Culture

 Belize lets students move between two high-biodiversity learning environments in one week: rainforest field sites in the Maya Mountains and reef ecosystems off Caye Caulker, with a direct link to Maya history at Altun Ha.

-What makes the service or learning meaningful?
+What does the service or learning involve?

-Students practice real field methods—camera trap monitoring, bird banding with mist nets, and species identification—then connect reef health to coastal communities through marine ecology learning and an Ocean Academy visit.
+Students practice real field methods, camera trap monitoring, bird banding with mist nets, and species identification, then connect reef health to coastal communities through marine ecology learning and an Ocean Academy visit.

 How is the experience structured for teens?